 This feature has additional limitations at the current time:

 - Support for a limited number of integrations (more coming soon)

 - Support for only Filebeat, Metricbeat, and Endpoint Security

 - No output to Logstash, Kafka, or other remote clusters

-- No proxy support for Fleet Server
+- No proxy support in Elastic Agent

-- Requires internet access for Kibana to download integration packages from the Elastic Package Registry
+- Requires internet access for Kibana to download integration packages

 On Elastic Cloud, there’s a limit to the number of enrolled Elastic Agents that a single Kibana instance can handle:

 Beta releases are not officially supported, but we encourage you to report issues in our discuss forum.